cortado-mobile-solutions/apidoc-mdm/docs/auth.md

 # Authentication

-This is how to authenticte with Cortado MDM.
+This section describes the authentication process with the Cortado MDM API.
+In order to get access to the API, you need to obtain an access token first.
+An access token can be issued for admin or user access.

+A user token can only be used for managing devices of the authenticated user.
+An admin token grants access to all devices of the managed tenant.

-### User Authentication
+## User Authentication Request
-This request can only be done by endusers (not administrators) that have an Cortado MDM user account set up.
-The issued authentication token grants access to the tenant, the user is configured at.

 ```json
 POST /ccrest/publicapi/v2/user/login HTTP/1.1